 In short, the process will be faster and cheaper.
 Ah, but the powers that be at the Copyright Office couldn’t leave well enough alone and just take a victory lap before their adoring public.
 Nope.
 The group that brought you the title “Interim Designation of Agent to Receive Notification of Claimed Infringement” for the form used to register agents under the old system had to go and give small businesses the proverbial middle finger.

 If you currently have a registered DMCA agent, the Copyright Office has a message for you – “Take your registration, and shove it.”
-The agency considers the new system virgin territory, so all companies with agents listed in the old system will be required to re-register using the new system between December 1, 2016 and December 1, 2017.
+The agency considers the new system virgin territory.
+All companies with agents listed in the old system will be required to re-register using the new system between December 1, 2016 and December 1, 2017.
 Fail to take this step, and your old registration will be invalidated leaving you without the DMCA safe harbor protection.

 If you are thinking the new $6 filing fee sounds too good to be true, you probably did well buying a new car at the dealership.
 Yes, the Copyright Office giveth and taketh away.
-While the new filing fee is indeed $6 for up to 10 domains…the fee is only good for three years.
+While the new filing fee is indeed $6, the fee is only good for three years.
 Starting December 1, 2016, businesses must renewal DMCA agent registrations every three years.
-The numbers still work out in your favor compared to the old $140 fee in most cases, but the need to renew every three years is pretty much the definition of annoying.
+The numbers still work out in your favor compared to the old $140 fee in most cases.
+However, the need to renew every three years is pretty much the definition of annoying.
 Fire up those online calendars!

 Speaking of annoying, the Copyright Office is adding one final twist that will not impact everyone reading this post, but will annoy the hell out of those it does.
 Both the paper and online registration processes ask companies to list their business address.
 People working from home have traditionally listed a post office box address.
 Well, no more.
 The Copyright Office is requiring applicants to list only “real” addresses with the new system.
 No post office box addresses or similar services.

-The paper registration system for DMCA agents used by the Copyright Office was a nightmare.
-While the new system contains annoyances, being able to register an agent online for dirt cheap and see the agent information immediately posted in the directory of agents makes the upgrade worth the aggravation.
+The Copyright Office’s paper registration system for DMCA agents was a nightmare.
+While the new system contains annoyances, the ability to register an agent online for dirt cheap and see the agent information immediately posted in the directory of agents makes the upgrade worth the aggravation.

 At least for now.